Thank you! Your submission has been received!

 Finally, late deliveries have been on the rise as Amazon has increasingly taken on the burden of shipping from outside partners.
 A recent report from Rakuten Intelligence showed that 16.6% of items were delivered late in 2019, up from just 4.6% of items between January and mid-June in 2017.

 Additionally, Amazon also retired a Prime feature that gave members a free month of Prime if an order with a guaranteed delivery date came late.
 Now, members can receive credits if orders arrive beyond their guaranteed delivery date, but the process can be cumbersome.
+Free, fast shipping has long been a key differentiator for Amazon, so an inability to keep customers happy on that front could be a top factor why customers would take their business elsewhere.

 At Pattern, our ecommerce experts help online businesses thrive.
 Learn how a Pattern partnership could grow your ecommerce business by reaching out to us below.